ninrod/logbook/shell/vim.md

 ## other tricks

-* to force a specific syntax on a file put this on top or bottom
+* force a specific syntax on a file put this on top or bottom

 ```vim
 # -*- mode: markdown -*-